Prediction is very difficult, especially if it is about the future.

 But the desired forecasting horizon must be balanced carefully.
 Too short, and the enterprise may jeopardize alignment and the ability to communicate important new future Features and Capabilities.
 Too long, and the enterprise is basing assumptions and commitments on an uncertain future.

-Each element on the roadmap is a milestone, either a learning milestone that has been defined by the teams or a date milestone that may be driven by external events.
+Each element on the roadmap is a milestone, either a learning milestone that has been defined by the teams or a fixed date milestone that may be driven by external events.

 Building the PI Roadmap

 Figure 1 shows a roadmap that covers three PIs or approximately 30 weeks.
 In many enterprises, this is about the sweet spot—there’s enough detail to be able to run the business, and yet a short enough time frame to keep long-term commitments from interfering with the ability to flex to changing business priorities.
 This roadmap consists of a committed PI and two forecasted PIs, as described in the following sections.
 It’s important to note that a forecast does not represent a commitment.

 The Committed PI